When balancing budgets, timelines, and projected end-user satisfaction, running a successful systems integration project can be difficult.

 This will enable you to allocate resources and create a reasonable project timeline.

-Once you’ve established this, you’ll be able to allocate tasks more efficiently and provide direction to your employees, allowing you to complete the project on time and within budget.
+Once you’ve established this, you can allocate tasks more efficiently and provide direction to your employees, allowing you to complete the project on time and within budget.

 2. Conduct a Gap Analysis

-A gap analysis is an examination and assessment of your current performance with the goal of identifying the gaps between where you are now and where you want to be.
+A gap analysis examines and assesses your current performance to identify the gaps between where you are now and where you want to be.
 It can be reduced to a few questions:

 - What are we doing now?